 - time: 4 hours moving (5 hours and 41 minutes with breaks)

-- location: Jefferson National Forrest near Pearisburg, VA
+- location: Jefferson National Forest near Pearisburg, VA (directions to trailhead)

 With majority of the lab gone for conferences and workshops, the rest of us decided to hike a section of the AT near Virginia Tech’s campus I’ve yet to do.
 This was also the first hike for our new research coordinator Doug.

 To reach the trailhead, follow RATC’s instructions: “(From Roanoke) Take I-81 south to exit 98.
 Go right onto Route 100 and go 11.7 miles to Route 42.
 Go left and drive 10.3 miles to Route 606.
 Make right on to Route 606 and go 1.3 miles.
 Make right on Route 201.
 This will become a Forest Service road.
 Continue for 5 miles on FS 201 to Ribble Trail parking area on right.
 (Note: parking area is located where road makes sharp left turn and begins to climb Sugar Run Mountain)”

 As mentioned above, this hike can be made longer if you start or end at the Dismal Falls parking area on FS201.